anonymous-repo1/misdetect/README.md

     <img src="framework.png" width="1000"/>
 <p>

 We evaluate our approach on 15 real-world image and tabular datasets from diverse domains.
-Some the datasets are relatively large, please further review through the links provided in the paper. <a href = "#-table_dataset">table</a> below shows the statistics of the datasets.
+Some the datasets(i.e., `covertype` and `svhn`) are relatively large, please further review through the [svhn](https://drive.google.com/drive/folders/1aQ7Koyj1YOQXeKRc4nX536ZdRmowvrWF?usp=drive_link) and [covertype](https://drive.google.com/drive/folders/1oI8qWQqiReJNeyvyR8b9iGsGB_kyt0WM?usp=drive_link).
+If you want to conduct relevant experiments on these two datasets, please click on the corresponding link and download it to the `/dataset/` folder. <a href = "#-table_dataset">table</a> below shows the statistics of the datasets.

 <div id="-table_dataset"></div>